Click on a letter above to view the list of gems.

 Leucite

-is one of the members of the Feldspathoid group of minerals that includes Cancrinite, Haüyne, Lazurite, Leucite, Nepheline and Sodalite.
+is a member of the Feldspathoid Group of minerals that includes Cancrinite, Haüyne, Lazurite, Leucite, Nepheline and Sodalite.
 Minerals with chemistries that are close to those of the alkalai Feldspars, but are poor in silica (SiO2) content, are called Feldspathoids.
 Leucite is abundant in various lava rocks but is extemely rare in facetable crystals.
 Gems are usually small and cloudy or included.
+The main source of transparent Leucite crystals large enough for faceting is the Alban Hills, near Rome, Italy.

 Luecite gems for sale: